balena-io/balena-cli-masterclass/README.md

 commands, as well as how to start development using it.
 You should now be familiar and confident enough to:

-* Create Fleets for specific device types
+* Create fleets for specific device types
 * Provision devices as well as SSH into balenaOS and any running service container
 * Push code to Fleets, either via `balena push` or `git push`